 - The appointment, suspension and dismissal of the Chief Constable and

 PCC's may stand for a political party, however, they are expected to represent all the people in their area impartially and are required to swear an 'Oath of Impartiality' before taking office.

-The election will be co-ordinated across County Durham by the Police Area Returning Officer (PARO), who is based at Durham County Council, however local arrangements for Darlington will be delegated to the Local Returning Officer.
-More details can be found on the Police and Crime Commissioner website [externa link]
+The election will be co-ordinated across County Durham by the Police Area Returning Officer (PARO), who is based at Durham County Council[external link], however local arrangements for Darlington will be delegated to the Local Returning Officer.
+More details can be found on the Police and Crime Commissioner website [external link]

 Tees Valley Combined Authority Mayor (TVCA)